-In recent episodes we’ve witnessed the growing rift between the Eastern church centered at Constantinople and the Western based in Rome.
-At the Council of Chalcedon in 451 the Eastern bishops elevated the Bishop of Constantinople to near equal status and authority with the Bishop of Rome, giving the church 2 heads.
-It was increasingly obvious politics was playing a greater role in church affairs than the quest for doctrinal purity or faithfulness to the Gospel–mandate.
+Recent episodes have chronicled the growing rift between the Eastern church centered at Constantinople and the Western-based in Rome.
+At the Council of Chalcedon in 451 Eastern bishops elevated the Bishop of Constantinople to near equal status and authority with the Bishop of Rome, giving the Church 2 heads.
+It was increasingly obvious politics played a greater role in church affairs than the quest for doctrinal purity or faithfulness to the Gospel–mandate.
 East & West were moving in opposite directions.

 Since Constantinople as the “New Rome” was the political center of the empire the Eastern church grew increasingly linked to Imperial power.
-On February 27 of AD 380 in his Edict of Thessalonica, Emperor Theodosius declared Christianity the official state religion and banned paganism.
+In the year 380, on Feb.
+27th in his Edict of Thessalonica, Emperor Theodosius declared Christianity the official state religion and banned paganism.
 Since the Church had no authority or power to enforce compliance to the Faith or to punish unconverted pagans, Imperial power was lent to enforce the Emperor’s will.

 This forced-conversion of vast multitudes of pagans saw an influx of new church members whose commitment to the Gospel was doubtful.
-Priests were now in the uncomfortable position of having to lead people they knew were nominally-committed at best.
+Priests were now in the uncomfortable position of having to lead people they knew were at best, only nominally-committed.

-Since Christianity had moved away from its roots in Judaism with its knee-jerk hostility to idolatry, a growing number of priests, who’d themselves been idol worshiping pagans before conversion, thought it might facilitate the assimilation of new converts into the faith if concessions were made to their old forms of worship.
+Since the Christianity of the 4th C had moved away from its roots in Judaism with its knee-jerk hostility to idolatry, a growing number of priests, who’d themselves been idol-worshiping pagans before conversion, though it might facilitate the assimilation of new converts to the Faith if concessions were made to the old forms.
 Why not take age-old traditions and direct them toward new ends?
 The veneration of angels, saints, relics, pictures, and statues was an attempt to bring ex-pagans into a more familiar form of worship and accommodate their religious sensitivities.
-Of this process Philip Schaff writes, “The Christianizing of the State amounted in great measure to a paganizing and secularizing of the church.
-The world overcame the church, as much as the church overcame the world, and the temporal gain of Christianity was in many respects canceled by its spiritual loss.
+Of this process, Philip Schaff writes, “The Christianizing of the State amounted in great measure to a paganizing and secularizing of the church.
+The world overcame the Church, as much as the Church overcame the world, and the temporal gain of Christianity was in many respects canceled by its spiritual loss.
 The mass of the Roman Empire was baptized only with water, not with the Spirit and fire of the Gospel, and it smuggled heathen manors and practices into the sanctuary under a new name.”

-It’s a risky venture attributing motive to those removed from us by such a long distance in time, but I suspect for many church leaders the assimilation of pagan forms into the liturgy of the church was seen as a necessary concession to the large numbers of barbarians who were required to convert.
-The hope was that as these new, nominal church members learned the Gospel, the truth would set them free from their superstitious traditions and the Church could return to a pure & orthodox service & liturgy.
+It’s a risky venture attributing motive to those removed from us by such a long distance in time, but I suspect for many church leaders the assimilation of pagan forms into the liturgy of the Church was seen as a necessary concession to the large numbers of barbarians now required to convert.
+The hope was that as these new, nominal church members learned the Gospel, the truth would set them free from their superstitions and the Church could return to a pure and orthodox liturgy.
 No doubt the reasoning went something like à God had become man to reach sinful men.
 Why could not the Church become, to use Paul’s words “all things to all people in order to win the more?”

 The problem is, if that was the rationalization for adopting pagan forms of worship, it didn’t work.
-The Church didn’t just temporarily materialize its liturgy to accommodate nominal members; it institutionalized those pagan forms & made them into new traditions, some of which continue to this day.
+The Church didn’t temporarily materialize its liturgy to accommodate nominal members; it institutionalized those pagan forms, making them into new traditions, some of which continue to this day.

 Another unfortunate development during this time was the distance that developed between the clergy and laity.
-For the first 3 centuries, lead pastors or bishops as they were called, were honored as God-ordained leaders by their congregations, but they weren’t regarded as being special.
-The elevation of bishops and priests into a special class developed slowly during the 4th & 5th Centuries.
-By the dawn of the 6th they were regarded as being unique & part of a distinct category.
+For the first 3 Cs, lead pastors or bishops as they were called, were honored as God-ordained leaders by their congregations, but they weren’t regarded as special.
+The elevation of bishops and priests into a special class developed slowly during the 4th & 5th Cs.
+By the dawn of the 6th they were regarded as being unique; part of a distinct category.
 The reason for this elevation differed in the East and West.
-In the East, the church & state were joined in a religio-political union.
-Because of the close of affinity between priest and politician, clergy adopted the opulent trappings Eastern officials affected.
+In the East, Church & State were joined in a religio-political union.
+Because of the close of affinity between priest and politician, clergy adopted the lavish trappings Eastern officials affected.
 Constantine began this trend when he moved his capital to Constantinople.
 He adorned himself as a traditional opulent Eastern monarch rather than an austere Western Emperor.

 At General Councils, when Western bishops observed the sumptuous regalia of their Eastern peers, they aspired to wear similarly elegant gear and began to don the Eastern fashions.
 All this only served to further distance the clergy from the laity.

 Another carry-over from paganism was the observance of special days.
-Constantine set Sunday is the official day of Christian worship.
-In the mid-4th Century Christmas became a regular practice, taking over the pagan December date for Saturnalia.
+Constantine set Sunday as the official day of Christian worship.
+In the mid-4th C, Christmas became a regular practice, taking over the pagan December festival of Saturnalia.
 Epiphany celebrated either, in the West the visit of the Magi, or in the East, Jesus’ baptism.

 The annual commemoration of notable martyrs became Saint’s days.

-More rituals were added to the church calendar.
-The only 2 sacraments in the New Testament call Christians to practice baptism & communion.
-By the end of the 6th Century 5 more had been added.
+More rituals were added to the Church calendar.
+The only 2 sacraments in the New Testament call Christians to practice Baptism & Communion.
+By the end of the 6th C, 5 more were added.

-The church father Cyprian taught that the priest acted in Christ’s place at Communion and that he offered a true and full sacrifice to God.
-Pope Gregory I emphasized the sacrificial nature of communion.
-By the dawn of the 7th Century, Sacerdotalism was well on its way in the Church.
+The Church father Cyprian taught that the priest acted in Christ’s place at Communion and that he offered a true and full sacrifice to God.
+Pope Gregory I emphasized the sacrificial nature of Communion.
+By the dawn of the 7th C, Sacerdotalism was well on its way.

-All of this, led to a further separation of clergy and laity.
-Later it became the means by which church leaders manipulated civil officials.
-When clergy have the power to bestow grace via the sacraments, they can threaten a ruler to comply or risk the torment of hell.
+All this led to a further separation of clergy and laity.
+Later it became the means by which Church leaders manipulated civil officials.
+When clergy have the power to bestow grace via sacraments, they can threaten a ruler to comply or risk the torment of hell.

-The veneration of saints grew out of a long tradition in the Church that held the martyrs in the highest regard.
-It’s not difficult to see how those who’d died during persecution were esteemed as heroes & examples all could aspire to.
-The anniversary of their martyrdoms were made days of commemoration, eventually morphing into Saint’s Days.
-Since pagans were in the habit of lauding their heroes by marking them with special celebrations, & attributing them with special powers, Saint’s Days were substituted for these celebrations, and the saints were accorded special-access to God.
-What had been prayers by Christians at the tomb of martyrs for the peaceful repose of the martyr’s soul, turned into prayers TO the saints for their intercession with God & requests of the saints to assist them in their special area of oversight & expertise.
-Going on a journey, ask St. Cristofer for protection.
-Starting a new business venture, ask St. Bartholomew for prosperity.
-On & on it went.
+The veneration of saints grew out of a long tradition that held the martyrs in the highest regard.
+It’s not difficult to see how those who’d died during persecution were esteemed as heroes and examples all could aspire to.
+The anniversary of their martyrdom was made a day of commemoration, eventually morphing into Saint’s Days.
+Since pagans were in the habit of lauding their heroes by marking them with special celebrations, attributing them with special powers, Saint’s Days were substituted for these celebrations, and the saints were accorded special-access to God.
+What had been prayers by Christians at the tomb of martyrs for the peaceful repose of the martyr’s soul, turned into prayers TO the saints for their intercession with God and requests of the saints to assist them in their special area of expertise.
+Going on a journey?
+Ask St. Cristofer for protection.
+Starting a new business venture?
+Ask St. Bartholomew for prosperity.
+On and on it went.

-The veneration of the saints was endorsed by the 2nd Council of Nicaea in the 8th Century.
-Churches and chapels were built over saints graves and became destinations for pilgrims.
-Festivals associated with their death gained a place in the church calendar, and legends of miracles associated with them developed rapidly.
-Traffic in relics, including parts of a saint’s body—teeth, hair, & bones, became so great a problem, the traffic in relics was ordered stopped in 381.
+The veneration of saints was endorsed by the 2nd Council of Nicaea in the 8th C. Churches and chapels were built over saint’s graves and became destinations for pilgrims.
+Festivals associated with their death were placed on the calendar, and legends of miracles associated with them developed rapidly.
+Traffic in relics, including parts of a saint’s body—teeth, hair, and bones, became so great a problem, an Imperial order stopped it in 381.
 These relics became the focal point of the many cathedrals built across Europe and were ultimately the goal of the millions of pilgrimages people embarked on during the Middle Ages.
 Think of a cathedral as merely a large ornate box that held some saint’s shin-bone and you get the idea.

 The use of images and pictures in worship expanded rapidly as increasing numbers of barbarians came into the church.
 Images gave substance to the invisible reality of deity for these superstitious worshipers.
 Pictures also had a decorative function in beautifying churches.
-The Church Fathers tried to make a distinction between reverence of images & worship; but it’s doubtful this distinction prevented the common people from equating an image with the object of worship.
+The Church Fathers tried to make a distinction between reverence of images and worship, but it’s doubtful this distinction prevented peasants from conflating an image with the thing it was meant to represent.

 Government aid after Constantine led to extensive church building.
 These imperial churches followed the basilica architecture Romans developed for their public buildings.

-Constantine’s mother, Helena, visited Israel in her later years & was thought to have discerned both by the Spirit’s leading and local reports, the location of several Biblical events, leading to the construction of churches right over where the events were supposed to have occurred.
+Constantine’s mother, Helena, visited Israel in her later years and was thought to have discerned both by the Spirit’s leading and local reports, the location of several Biblical events, leading to the construction of churches right over where those events were supposed to have occurred.

 The earliest singing in the church was conducted by a leader to whom the people gave response in song.
 Antiphonal singing, in which 2 choirs sing alternately, developed in the East at Antioch.
 Ambrose introduced the practice of antiphonal singing in Milan, from which it spread throughout the Western church.

-A mis-interpretation of the Scriptures, coupled to the many miracles attributed to Mary by apocryphal works, led to growing respect for her as unique in redemptive history.
-Several of the church fathers, influenced by the preference for virginity among the monastics, assumed the perpetual virginity of Mary.
+A misinterpretation of Scripture, coupled to the many miracles attributed to Mary by apocryphal works, led to growing respect for her as unique in redemptive history.
+Several of the Church fathers, influenced by the preference for virginity among the monastics, assumed the perpetual virginity of Mary.
 That heavyweight of theology, Augustine, claimed Mary never sinned.
 And since it was assumed a son held a special affection for his mother, Mary was appealed to, to intercede with Jesus.
 After all, what son can refuse his mama?

 We’ll end this episode there; with the mention of Augustine because he’s a towering figure in Church History we’ll need to look at soon.
 Just before Augustine, we need to look at another person I just mentioned, Ambrose.
 We’ll do that next time as we move the story along and prepare to sit down with Augustine of Hippo.